-The reason for a drooping pilea is because of low levels of light.
-Pilea plants grow best when in bright, indirect sunlight.
-If the pilea is in too much shade, then the stems grow longer and weaker as the leaves look for a stronger source of light which causes a drooping appearance.
+The reason I see for a drooping pilea is because of low levels of light.
+Your pilea plants grow best when in bright, indirect sunlight.
+If your pilea is in too much shade, then the stems grow longer and weaker as the leaves look for a stronger source of light, which causes a drooping appearance.

-The light indoors can be too low for the pilea, particularly if they are in a room with a north facing window and lots of dark surfaces.
+Therefore the light indoors can be too low for the pilea, particularly if they are in a room with a north-facing window and lots of dark surfaces.

 A lack of light causes the pilea to put its energy into growing its stems as a priority in order to look for more light.
 The stems then become leggy and weak causing the pilea’s stems and leaves to droop.

-Pilea peperomioides can also droop over, specifically on one side more then the other if they are not turned regularly, so that the whole plants has an even amount of light.
+Your pilea peperomioides can also droop over, specifically on one side more than the other, if they are not turned regularly so that the whole plant has an even amount of light.

 Another cause of drooping pilea plants is due to dry soil.